 - Curriculum Vitae (CV) (includes personal details and work history)

 - Referees' reports - 'Advice to referees page' (Please refer to the position documentation for specified requirements).

 The following points will assist you with this statement.

-- Relate your skills and abilities to each of the capabilities.
+- Relate your skills and abilities to each of the Selection Criteria.

-- Don’t just make claims – you need to demonstrate clearly that you possess the required capabilities.
+- Don’t just make claims – you need to demonstrate clearly that you possess the required Selection Criteria.
 Use examples (which can be verified by a referee) of achievements which indicate how you have used your skills.

 - Include only relevant information, outlining your achievements against that particular capability.